 Academically advanced students from around the world turn to CTY for challenging educational experiences and to meet other students who share their interests and intellectual abilities.
-Our Online and On-Campus Summer instructors and program staff are experts in teaching academically talented students.
-They also work to facilitate a socially and emotionally supportive community for all students.
-CTY’s Student Support Unit brings together experts from JHU and beyond to:
+Our Online and On-Campus Summer managers work with instructors and other program staff to facilitate a socially and emotionally supportive community for all students by:

-- foster communication between students, families, and staff about any concerning behavior
+- Fostering communication between students, families, and staff about any concerning behavior

-- train staff in recognizing students in distress and fostering safe, supportive, and responsive educational environments
+- Training staff in recognizing students in distress and fostering safe, supportive, and responsive educational environments

-- respond empathically and offer support when challenges arise
+- Responding empathically and offer support when challenges arise

-- encourage students to use healthy coping strategies and to seek help when needed
+- Encouraging students to use healthy coping strategies and to seek help when needed

-While some staff may have experience as mental health providers outside of CTY, staff are not hired to provide mental health diagnosis or treatment during CTY programs.
-For families seeking mental health care outside of CTY, additional guidance is available by contacting CTY Student Support at CTYStudentSupport@jh.edu.
+Academic counselors at CTY's in-person sites conduct training and coach staff on these matters, and they are available to meet individually with students.
+While academic counselors may have experience as mental health providers outside of CTY, they are not hired to provide mental health diagnosis or treatment during CTY programs.
 CTY does not provide:

 - diagnosis or treatment of any mental health condition